Brexit impact on businesses for EU and UK companies

 Transfer of Notified Bodies certificates: CE certificates issued by a UK Notified Body (NoBo) will no longer be valid, and a CE certificate issued by an EU-27 Notified Body will be required.
 Economic operators must either apply for a new certificate with an EU-27 NoBo or arrange for a transfer of the file and the corresponding certificate to an EU-27 NoBo before the withdrawal date.
 After withdrawal, the EU declaration of conformity and the NoBo certificate will have to be updated.

-Accreditation services (that is, the verification, issued by a national accreditation body, that a conformity assessment body meets the requirements to carry out a specific conformity assessment activity): accreditations by the UK Accreditation Service will no longer be valid or recognized in the EU-27 as of the withdrawal date.
+Accreditation services (that is, the attestation, issued by a national accreditation body, that a conformity assessment body meets the requirements to carry out a specific conformity assessment activity): accreditations by the UK Accreditation Service will no longer be valid or recognised in the EU-27 as of the withdrawal date.

 Consequences of Brexit for medicines, medical devices and clinical trials

-The UK government, specifically the Department of Health and Social Care, following up on the matter, recently published a note with further guidance on medicines, medical devices and clinical trials, and what will need to be taken into account in the event of no deal.
+The UK government, specifically the Department of Health and Social Care, following up on the matter, recently published a note with further guidance on medicines, medical devices and clinical trials, and what will need to be taken into consideration in the event of no deal.
 The note was made available in January, in order to accelerate Brexit preparations because, although reaching a withdrawal agreement is still a priority, companies need to be ready for the no-deal eventuality.
 The Medicines and Healthcare Products Regulatory Agency (MHRA) will, according to the communication, plan for a consultation in early autumn 2019 on the regulation of medicines, medical devices and clinical trials.
-The aim of the consultation will be to produce a more complete technical document.
+The aim of the consulation will be to produce a more complete technical document to be followed.
 The main points currently highlighted by the Department of Health and Social Care are:

 Medicines: after 29 March, and if there is no deal, the UK will no longer be part of the EU regulatory network and the MHRA will assume functions previously performed by the EU in the UK market until the UK law is changed.
 Such changes are likely to be informed by the autumn consultation.

-Clinical trials: the 2004 Regulations have been modified to ensure they still apply to the UK after withdrawal from the EU.
-The new EU Clinical Trials Regulation (CTR) 536/2014 will not be effective in the EU on the date of withdrawal, and will therefore not be included in UK legislation on withdrawal day.
-However, the UK will align its legislation with the CTR after the withdrawal date, if possible.
+Clinical trials: the 2004 Regulations have been modified to ensure they still apply to the UK after withdrawal form the EU.
+The new EU Clinical Trials Regulation (CTR) 536/2014 will not be effective in the EU at the date of withdrawal, and will therefore not be included in UK legislation on withdrawal day.
+However, the UK will align its legislation with the CTR after 29 March 2019, if possible.